Yuvi-App/Yu-CrossHermit/README.md

 **Translation Status**
-Refer to the Discord for Status updates
+-Refer to the Discord for Status updates

-If you are interested I've also started to form a community around the game in Discord https://discord.gg/kyqDmkWABN
+If you are interested I've also started to form a community around the game in Discord

+https://discord.gg/kyqDmkWABN

 ![TranslationProgress](https://s3.yuvi.app/GamePreservation/CrossHermit/github-files/chtranslation1.png)